Unclonable Cryptography in Linear Quantum Memory: Introduction

 Our construction is an optimization of the OSS construction of \cite{C:ShmZha25}, which in turn has a specific structure that allows the sampling of signature tokens in the form of \emph{coset states}.
 Coset states, in turn, play a major role in quantum cryptography.
 For example, in all of the above-listed applications of unclonable programs, coset states are the quantum states which sit in long-term quantum memory (and take $\Omega\left( \lambda \right)$ qubits each).
-As a byproduct, we believe these techniques may be useful in other applications built on similar structures, such as quantum copy protection and quantum one-time programs, and leave this as an interesting direction for future work.
+As a byproduct, we believe these techniques may be useful for quantum memory optimization in other applications built on similar structures, such as quantum copy protection and quantum one-time programs, and leave this as an interesting direction for future work.

-There are two critical steps toward achieving our results.
-First, we develop a novel approach to signing, which signs on the entire message using a single (small) quantum state.
-Our signing algorithm also does so in parallel.
-The second step is by showing a new analysis and hardness reduction of the OSS construction of \cite{C:ShmZha25}, which originally require their generated signature tokens to have size $\Omega\left( \lambda^2 \right)$.
-Our new analysis saves a factor of $\lambda$ in the security reduction, and ultimately show that the generated states can be of size $\Omega\left( \lambda \right)$.
+\paragraph{Main Technical Contribution.} Our results are achieved by two main technical steps, which can be viewed as two separate new techniques.
+First, we develop a novel quantum algorithm for signing coset states, which signs on an entire message $m \in \zo^{\lambda}$ using a single (small) quantum coset state.
+Our signing algorithm also signs the bits of $m$ in parallel.

+The second contribution is a new hardness reduction of the OSS construction of \cite{C:ShmZha25}, which originally require their generated quantum signature tokens to have size $\Omega\left( \lambda^2 \right)$.
+A central object defined in the proof of \cite{C:ShmZha25} are coset partition functions (CPFs), which are the source of the size-$\Omega\left( \lambda^2 \right)$ states.
+Our new reduction introduces a subset of CPFs with additional algebraic structure.
+Our structured CPFs generally allow for a smaller quantum state ($\approx \lambda$ instead of $\approx\lambda^2$) in reductions, while maintaining the same level of provable security, thus saving a factor of $\lambda$ in quantum memory and showing that the generated coset states can be of size $O\left( \lambda \right)$.

+Combining the above two steps, we are ultimately left with a OSS scheme that generates quantum signing keys of size $O\left( \lambda \right)$ for which it is $2^{\Omega(\lambda)}$-hard to forge a signature.
+These keys enable signing $\lambda$-bit messages, and by a parallel signing algorithm.

-\subsection{Overview of techniques}
+\subsection{Overview of Techniques}

 \paragraph{What is $\lambda$, anyway?} We first make precise what it means to have $O(\lambda)$-bit quantum long-term storage.
 After all, we could take any scheme with $\lambda^c$ quantum storage, and simply define $\lambda'=\lambda^c$ as the new security parameter.
 Since the usual polynomial/negligible way of defining cryptographic notions is robust to polynomial changes in the security parameter, $\lambda'$ is a valid security parameter, and now the quantum storage is $\lambda'$, linear in the security parameter.
 But of course, we didn't actually change the scheme!